Topend Sports Logo

 In the interests of gender equality, three men's Olympic shooting events (rifle prone, free pistol, and double trap) are set to be replaced by mixed team competitions for Tokyo 2020, and for the first time there will be an equal distribution of competitors between men and women.

-Current Olympic Shooting Events (for 2020)
+Current Olympic Shooting Events (for 2024)

 Pistol class

-10m air pistol (men and women)
+10m air pistol (men, women and mixed)

 25m rapid-fire pistol (men)